-Secondary Force Review: When the Type 2 Force Review and reportable use of force incident undergo further review by another supervisor.
+Secondary Force Review: Secondary Force Reviews are Wwhen the initial Supervisor Force Review (SFR) Type 2 Force Review and reportable use of force incident undergo a further review by another supervisor.
 This process ensures that each use of force gets thorough scrutiny and sets the expectation for accountability, performance coaching and mentoring in the chain of command.